|Loc:Eastern north coast Santa Cruz||Lat: N34-01.28||Long: W119-41.11||Last visit:July 2021|

 Approaching from the west, just past Twin Harbors, the shoreline veers SE.
 If you’re in close to the shore, you won’t see Prisoners until you pass Pelican.

-The western wall of the anchorage is best protected.
+The western wall of the anchorage is best protected from the prevailing westerlies.
 After a lot of experimentation, I’ve decided that it’s the best spot if any swell is entering the anchorage.
 The bad news is that in order to get in close enough for protection, you’ve got to anchor bow and stern.
 And the worse news is that there’s eel grass and other weeds that make anchoring iffy.

-We’ve got a French Plow forward and a Fortress aft.
-The plow does just that, plows and sets like a charm.
+We’ve got a Rocna forward and a Fortress aft.
+The Rocna plows into the weeds and sets like a charm.
 Last time in, we veered out about 250 ft. on the bow anchor, which was in 20 ft. of water, then dropped our stern hook and finally pulled forward about 75′.

 The stern hook was in about 15 ft., so the scope required was quite short.
 We figured that would be OK since we just need it to prevent us from swinging.
 Another boat entered the anchorage and tried to moor forward of us and then astern.